 When you first start, or at any stage of your virtual assistant journey, you’ll want to figure out what your services will include.
-Figuring out what virtual assistant services to offer is sometimes a difficult decision for many VAs, as you may be unsure if you should learn new skills to offer or just go with what you already know.
+Knowing what virtual assistant services to offer is sometimes a difficult decision for many VAs, as you may be unsure if you should learn new skills or just go with what you already know.

 This post may include links to valuable affiliate products.
 Please see my privacy page for more on this.